ahmedfadhil/featureAnnotationforPraat/README.md

 -  Extended Praat is backward compatible with older versions of Praat and keep all functionalities included until version v6.0.11

 ####################
-## Scripts
+## Demo Scripts
 ####################

 Three scripts are currently available to exemplify the feature annotation capabilities:

-1.- "script_ft_annot.praat": it automatizes the process of annotating features in existing tiers
+1.- "split_features.praat": it splits features of a specified interval or point tier into different tiers with cloned times

-2.- "script_ft_merge.praat": it merges the features of tiers containing same time intervals as a specified reference tier
+2.- "merge_features.praat": it merges the features of interval or point tiers with cloned times as features in a specified reference tier

-3.- "script_ft_split.praat": it splits features of a specified tier interval into different tiers at the same interval time

 #####################
 ## References and Citation